braddwalker/ZwiftTelemetryBrowserSource/README.md

 Setting | Value
 ------- | ------
-NetworkInterface | The name/id of the network interface to capture game packets on.
-This would be whatever network interface your Zwift game is using to connect to the internet.
+NetworkInterface | For Windows, use your computer's IP address.
+For Mac, use the network interface name (`en0`, etc.)
 Urls | The hostname (defaults to any ip or name bound to your local machine) and port number for IIS to listen for requests on.
 Zones | Your HR and Power values for each of your respective performance zones.
 HR zones are in bpm, power zones in watts.
 Each zone corresponds to a different color slice on the gauge.